stephanniec/stepholio/_posts/2017-03-19-Telehaptics.markdown

 <center><h3>Current Status</h3></center>
 <img src="img/portfolio/5/joyvc_demo.gif" class="center"><br>
-The above gif showcases how well the velocity controller is able to chase the target frame as the user moves the goal configuration linearly in the x, y, and z directions and about the z-axis.
+The above gif showcases how accurately the velocity controller is able to follow the target frame as the user moves the goal configuration linearly in the x, y, and z directions and about the z-axis.

 <center><h3>Hardware</h3></center>
 <b>Geomagic Touch</b> (formerly the Phantom Omni)<br>
 The <a href="http://www.geomagic.com/en/products/phantom-omni/overview">Geomagic Touch</a> is a compact motorized device which can provide up to 3 degrees of freedom of force feedback in the x, y, and z direction.

-<b>PS3 Console</b>
+<b>PS3 Controller</b>

-<b>Baxter or Sawyer from Rethink Robotics</b>
+<b>Baxter or Sawyer Robot from Rethink Robotics</b>

 <center><h3>Key Nodes</h3></center><br>
 <b>joystick_reference_targets.py</b><br>
 Subscribed topics: 'joy'<br>
 Published topics: 'ref_pose'

 This node uses the position of the PS3 sticks to create target end-effector poses.
-If the user attempts to drive the arm outside the defined workspace, the generated pose is clipped to the volume boundary.
+If the user attempts to drive the arm out of the defined workspace, the generated pose is clipped to the volume boundary.
 As a safety precaution, new configurations are only generated when the L1 button is pressed.
-This ensures that the arm will not move suddenly if the console is bumped accidentally.
+This ensures that the arm will not move suddenly if the controller is bumped or dropped accidentally.

 <b>velocity_control.py</b><br>
 Subscribed topics: 'ref_pose'<br>